jdefrance7/SeniorDesignProject/Arduino/README.md

 ### UAVCAN Transmitter and Receiver Test

-Tests the transmitting and receiving operation of the [AST-CAN485](https://www.sparkfun.com/products/14483) CAN transceiver and the encoding and decoding of [UAVCAN v0](https://legacy.uavcan.org/) messages.
+Tests the transmitting and receiving operation of the [AST-CAN485](https://www.sparkfun.com/products/14483) CAN transceiver for [UAVCAN v0](https://legacy.uavcan.org/) messages.